BrewBlox/brewblox-documentation/docs/user/control_chains.md

 The SSR expansion board that we sell has a DS2413 OneWire chip that provides 2 extra output pins.
 To use it, use the 'discover blocks' button on the Spark service page.
 The discovered *DS2413* will be added.

 The DS2413 can be used just like a Spark 3 output pin.
-It can be the target of a Digital Actuator, with the exception that it does not support being driven in 100Hz PWM mode.
+It can be the target of a Digital Actuator, but it does not support soft start or fast PWM.

 ## Setpoint Profiles